Call for Fellows

 - Are already exploring how AI can be used in their craft, or eager to experiment with AI as part of the fellowship

 Applications are open to already formed teams of three as well as to pairs or individuals.
 If your team does not have all three roles, you can apply as an individual or pair of two and be matched with another fellow.
-You can find other applicants and propose teams by joining the Metagov Slack and posting in the #public-ai channel.

 Apply Now

 Apply now at this link.
-Applications are open from May 26, 2025 to July 15, 2025.
+Applications are open from May 26, 2025 to August 15, 2025.

 Fellowship Timeline